Himanshu372/simple-cache/README.md

 # simpleCache
-A simple in memory cache in Go
+A simple in-memory cache in Go